 Who should be performing dental implant treatment?

 Any licensed dentist in the US can perform dental implant treatment.
-However, it is recommended that patients choose dentists with postgraduate specialty training such as periodontists, prosthodontists, and oral surgery as they are better prepared to address this complex therapy, especially, the more complicated cases.
+However, it is recommended that patients choose dentists with postgraduate specialty training such as periodontists and oral surgeons as they are better prepared to address this complex therapy, especially the more complicated cases.
 Periodontists and oral surgeons are usually better versed in the surgical aspects, while prosthodontists are better in performing restorative procedures.
 That said, there is a great deal of cross-training and it really depends on the specialists’ experience with implants.
 Postgraduate training and specialty board certification are important qualifications when selecting a doctor.

 The Benefits and Importance of Dental Implants

 Want to know more about why you should choose dental implants?Learn More About the Benefits of Dental Implants